0xNILADRI/Website-A-B-Test/README.md

 # Website-A-B-Test

 ## Overview
 A/B tests are very commonly performed by data analysts and data scientists.
-Udacity assigned a project based on understand the results of an A/B test run by an e-commerce website.
+Perform A/B test run by an e-commerce website.
 Scenario is a company has developed a new web page in order to try and increase the number of users.

-Goal is to find that the new wevsite is performing well or not as compared to the old one.
+Goal is to find that the new website is performing well or not as compared to the old one.
 I performed different steps with the data set in order to acheive our aim.
 Steps involved were removing duplicate user ids , page assignment , hypothesis testing and standard statistical tests and multiple regression modelling.

 ![alt text](https://raw.githubusercontent.com/niladrihere/Udacity-Data-Analyst-Project-04---Website-A-B-Test/master/Website-Conversion-Optimization-AB-Testing.jpg)